Create your own quiz for your business

 As we settle into the COVID-19 pandemic, you might be realizing how much you miss competing at bar trivia nights or hosting fun trivia game nights at home with your friends.
 We do too.

 Luckily, there’s a way to keep the trivia spirit alive in a social distancing-friendly way!

 We’re talking about testing your knowledge through 100 general trivia questions and using them to build your very own trivia quiz.

 The first step is to read through the trivia questions below and determine which ones may be perfect for your next virtual trivia night.
-Next, you can use the questions to create a trivia quiz for all of your friends to complete by signing up for a totally free Interact account below.
+Next, you can use the questions to create a trivia quiz for all of your friends to complete by signing up for a totally free Interact trail below.

 Then, gather your friends or bar trivia team in a group video chat (no matter if you use Zoom, Skype, Google Hangouts, or any other tool) as you all try to guess the correct answers to these general trivia questions.

 In addition to using trivia questions to challenge your friends, did you know there are added benefits to using trivia quizzes for your business?

 One way is to choose a subject that’s related to your business to test your audience’s knowledge of it.
 By the end of the trivia quiz, you’ll be able to segment your quiz audience into subgroups depending on how well they know the subject.
 Then you can follow up with more resources and educational information that matches their level of knowledge.

 Testing your audience’s expertise in topics that pertain to your business makes it easier for you to earn their trust by speaking their language.
 These audience insights will allow you to better personalize your sales pitch and promote the right products or services based on how well they answer trivia questions.

 No matter if you use these trivia questions for business or simply for fun, it’s time to flex your (brain) muscles with this comprehensive trivia list of questions.